PolyCatDev/devenv-setup/README.md

 It's a script that sets up Linux Development Environments.

 # But why?
-I like using DistroBox Containers for Dev Environments and I wanted a script to quickly set things up
+I like using DistroBox Containers for Dev Environments and I wanted a script to quickly set things up.

 # To do
 - [x] Arch Linux